Dummi26/Grapher/README.md

 # Creating a new graph

 To create a new graph, start the program, navigate to the folder you want to save the graph in, and type [name].mbgraph in the name selector box.
 The file does not have to exist for the graph to be saved.
+The .mbgraph extension is not enforced, but it should of course be used for these files whenever possible.

 # Editing the graph